Close

 Well, here's the straight talk: This visa does not permit you to work for a Finnish employer or engage in paid activities.
 It's strictly for business networking, exploration, and relationship-building.

-Pro Tip: The Finnish Immigration Service now offers enhanced digital services specifically for GCC residents, reducing average processing times by 15% compared to previous years.
+Pro Tip: The Finnish Immigration Service now offers enhanced digital services specifically for GCC residents, and applications submitted through the improved VFS Global platform show consistently faster processing times.
 Early adoption of these digital channels can significantly accelerate your application.

 Eligibility Requirements for UAE Residents